 A 95% CI suggest that this observation is not unusual if the reduction in geometric mean LDL for those who died compared to those who did not die at 5 years were between 3.43% and 13.89%.
 Because the P=0.0016, we reject the null hypothesis that there is no difference in geometric mean LDL between patients who died and did not die at 5 years.

+5/5 for performing an appropriate analysis

+4/5 for reporting the association appropriately

+Wrong interpretation of CI (-1)

+Total: 9/10

 Question 5: